The following tribute on Teacher Appreciation Week to an RFH teacher who has passed, Bob Berberich, was originally published in 2015.

 They’re the teachers who taught us how to communicate effectively, appreciate the English language and even motivate certain writers (ahem) to write — English teachers.

-Sporting those extra large aviator glasses, a pensive writer’s glare and exacting smile, Berberich always seemed to be holding court somewhere with the honors students — chatting away about literature, or debating the merits of the writing technique of anyone from the famous to the classroom wordsmith.
+Sporting those extra large 70s stylish aviator glasses, a pensive writer’s glare and exacting smile, Berberich always seemed to be holding court somewhere with the honors students.
+He always had them huddled in an RFH corner chatting away about literature, or debating the merits of the writing technique of anyone from the famous author to the nouveau classroom wordsmith.

 He was one of those cool teachers.
-Aside from the usual classes, he also taught the unusual and challenging — like the senior honors class, Syracuse English.
+Sometimes real and pseudo intellectual syrupy cool.
+Sometimes just too cool for my wallabees.
+Aside from the usual classes, he also taught the unusual and challenging — like the senior honors class, Syracuse English (or SUPA).

 One student wrote all about natural gas, alright.
 He wrote about, well, farting.
 There’s just no other way to say it.
 And why not?
 Berberich loved it.
 Why?
 Because it was well-written and funny, to boot.
 All fun aside, it accomplished the argumentative format goal.